History Alumni Spotlights

 "Personally, I love to travel and plan to soon visit Jordan and Israel.
 I credit George Gawrych, who I took two Middle East courses under, for sparking my interest in the region.
 "Sic ‘em Bears!"

 Josh Borderud, BA 2001, MA 2003

-"As a history major, I learned valuable research, writing, and critical thinking skills that I use on a daily basis as a practicing attorney.
-I am deeply grateful to the faculty of Baylor's history department who cultivated in their students nuanced habits of the mind, including analytical rigor,the importance of social context, and the value of effective written and oral communication.
-The mentoring I received from Baylor history professors while I was a student benefited me long after graduation."
+"As a history major, I learned valuable research, writing, and critical thinking skills that I use on a daily basis in the legal profession.
+I am deeply grateful to the faculty of Baylor's history department who cultivated in their students nuanced intellectual habits, including analytical rigor, the importance of social context, and the value of effective written and oral communication.
+The mentoring I received from Baylor history professors benefited me long after graduation."

 Madison Cloud, BA 2015